gadossey/content-ops-starter/content/pages/our-projects.md

       color: text-dark
       type: TitleBlock
     text: |
-      Man and Man Enterprise has undertaken several projects aimed at promoting sustainability and improving lives.
+      Man and Man Enterprise Limited has undertaken several projects aimed at promoting sustainability and improving lives.
 Below is a summary of these projects categorized by region.
     elementId: project-summary
     colors: bg-neutral-fg-dark
     styles: